mengdi1012/ActionAgainstHunger/deliverables/deliverable3/iteration-03.review.md

 Going into the next iteration, our main insights are:

 * Angular is a very powerful framework for frontend.
-To incorporate our front end into Angular2 can better organize the front end css, HTML, and type script by component so that the code is better organized.
+To incorporate our front end into Angular can better organize the front end css, HTML, and type script by component so that the code is better organized.
 * The feature that is needed to be implemented in this iteration is the notification feature and the activity feature.
 These features can help users better communicate with each other when a comment is made, the user can get noticed as soon as possible.
 It conserves the passion to communicate and share knowledge.